hendra-pratama/laravel-zero-deployment-using-github/README.md

 if you follow the steps you'll have 3 data under **Repository secrets** like image below:
 ![enter image description here](https://user-images.githubusercontent.com/5717315/157080726-a292edeb-5dd0-4335-8c40-356c4f5f143d.png)

-It's not finished yet, because the next step is we need to update all the secrets with the real value. please follow this step
+It's not finished yet, because the next step is we need to update all the secrets with the real value.
+Please follow this step

 ####  SSH PRIVATE KEY

-We need to generate SSH Key From your server:
+We need to generate SSH Key from your server:

 First, open your server using terminal, and paste the text below.

     ssh-keygen -t ed25519 -C "your_email@example.com"

 When you're prompted to "Enter a file in which to save the key," press Enter.
-This accepts the default file location and if you ask to input passphrase, leave it blank and just hit enter.
+This accepts the default file location and if you are asked to input passphrase, leave it blank and just hit enter.

 Next, check your generated key with text below.